What to Expect at your Initial Acupuncture Appointment

 What should I expect on my first visit?

 An acupuncture appointment is similar any other form of medical treatment.
-Upon the patient's first visit, the practitioner will record basic biographical and historical health information about the patient, and will then proceed with the diagnostic framework of Traditional Chinese Medicine, described as the four examinations.
-These include: observation, listening and smelling, questioning, and touching.
-This includes observing the tongue and palpating the pulse.
-Acupuncture points will be chosen based on your individual needs.
+Upon the patient's first visit, the practitioner will record basic biographical and historical health information about the patient, and will then proceed with the diagnostic framework of Traditional Chinese Medicine asking questions about your condition.

 Prepare for Appointment

-Please arrive 10-15 minutes early to complete your paperwork, or bring the forms completed.
-Downloads FORMS for your condition here.
+Please arrive 15 minutes early to complete your paperwork, if the forms were not completed online.

 Please be sure to eat a meal or snack within 2 hours prior to your appointment.